-In addition to muscle strength, which can involve power, endurance and speed of contraction, the timing and balance of muscle contractions is very important.
+In addition to muscle strength, which can involve power, endurance, and contraction speed, the timing and balance of muscle contractions are very important.

 Specific Muscle Strengthening

 Your muscles have different roles to play.
 Muscles are predominately fast twitch, slow twitch or endurance-based stabilisation muscles.
-Their roles all differ so they should be exercised the depending upon their specific characteristics.
+Their roles all differ, so they should be exercised depending upon their specific characteristics.
 For example,

-Stability muscle exercises with generally be low intensity – long duration type exercises.
+Stability muscle exercises generally are low intensity – long-duration type exercises.

 Eccentric strengthening exercises are important for both speed and weight-bearing control.

 Each strengthening exercise and the speed that it is performed will strengthen your muscles in different ways.
 The best way to prioritise the exact strength exercises that are most appropriate to your needs is to discuss your case with your physiotherapist or sports coach.

 Core stability retraining is a vital component of optimising your core strength program while reducing your chance of injury and improved performance.
 In basic terms, your core muscle provides a solid platform that your dynamic muscles enact upon.
 In most cases, your abdomen or back core muscles are the best-known core muscles, but they also exist in other regions.

 The important thing to remember is that if you are not performing core stability exercises, you should be!
 It’s one reason why elite athletes are elite performers.